1875 (Meiji 8) year of birth

 With big ambitions of being “a Sumitomo”, he smuggled himself into the United States.
 With the help of his co-workers at a trading company, they managed to stow him away in a large tea box on a freighter headed for San Francisco.

-It is reported that the ship brought a few dogs with them.
-He also became an expert of dog sled manipulation and hunting.
+It is reported that the ship brought along a few dogs.
+Wada also became an expert in dog sled manipulation and hunting.

 Winter 1892-93 there are 4 ships at Herschel Island: the Narwhal (Capt.
 Smith), the Balaena (Capt.
 Norwood), the Grampus (Capt.
 Vincent) and the Newport, (Capt.
 Porter).
 The ships come here about the 15th of October and leave by the end of June.
 This shows an increasing presence of whalers, since as late as winter 1890-91 there had been only 2 ships during winter (with Capts.
-Norwood and Tilton), the main reason of their stay being that going north, catching enough whale and then returning could hardly be done in one season.
-The whaling business was after oil and baleens, a single whale providing some 100 barrels of oil used for lubricant and fuel, and up to 700 baleen (weighing 2000 pounds), which was in heavy demand for corsets, umbrellas, parasols, suspenders, canes, whips, etc. A single whale was worth about $15,000.
-Later the increased number of whalers, sometimes 30 per seasos, made the whale population thinner, and further the development of plastics from petroleum caused a price drop and whaling in the Arctic was over by 1911.
+Norwood and Tilton), the main reason of their stay being that going north, catching enough whale and then returning could hardly be done within the typical short time frame of one season.
+The whaling business was after oil and baleen, a single whale providing some 100 barrels of oil used for lubricant and fuel, and up to 700 baleen (weighing 2000 pounds), which was in heavy demand for corsets, umbrellas, parasols, suspenders, canes, whips, etc. A single whale was worth about $15,000.
+Later the increased number of whalers, sometimes 30 per season, made the whale population thinner, and further the development of plastics from petroleum caused a price drop and whaling in the Arctic was over by 1911.

 1893(Meiji 26) 18 yrs.

 Isaac O. Stringer was a missionary of the Anglican Church, active in the Yukon area from 1892 to 1931.
 First he rented a room at archdeacon McDonald`s house.
 McDonald had been active in Yukon area since the 1860s.
-From 1893 onward Stringer started various travel, including a first trip to the Yukon interior.
+From 1893 onward Stringer started to travel around, including a first trip to the Yukon interior.
 Isaac O. and his wife Sadie Stringer visited Herschel Island several times from Fort McPherson.

-Their diaries covering the years 1893-1901 mention Wada and Capt.
+Wada and Capt.
 Norwood living at Herschel Island when they first visited the island in May 1893.
-Wada is mentioned as he is out hunting for grouse.
+Wada is out hunting for grouse.
 Capt.
 Norwood is very satisfied with Wada and praises him for being clever.
-It was said that it was here that he learned his dog mushing skills.
+It was said that it was here that he learnt his dog mushing skills.
 This year the catch of the Balaena was 52 whales.